vxroone69/Pseudo-Random-Number-Generators/README.md

 # Pseudo-Random Number Generators (PRNG) Comparison Tool

 ## Overview
 This project implements and compares different Pseudo-Random Number Generators (PRNGs) based on their statistical and performance characteristics.
-The tool evaluates key metrics such as mean, standard deviation, chi-square, K-S test, entropy, and autocorrelation.
+The tool evaluates key metrics such as mean, standard deviation, chi-square, and entropy.
 The comparison helps in identifying which PRNGs are more suitable for simulations, cryptography, and other applications where randomness quality is crucial.

 ## Features
 - Modular implementation of PRNGs in Python.